Summer in Minocqua

 The 1908 boathouse of The Beacons, with its lighthouse-style tower, is right across the lake from the Aqua Bowl.
-The condo resort itself is new, however, like most of Minocqua.
+The condo resort itself is newer, however, like most of Minocqua.

-There aren't many old-style resorts left, but the Coachlite is one of them.
-Its cottages are on a rise overlooking the south shore, shaded by white and red pines.
+One of the last old-style resorts was the Coachlite, started in 1920 as Warner's Circle Pines.
+Its five cottages sat on a rise overlooking the south shore, shaded by white and red pines.

 "I've stayed at a lot of those new places, and it's like staying in a hotel," she says.
 "A lot of the people won't even swim in a lake; they think a shark or something is going to gobble them."

 The big new condo resorts are easy to spot around town, but the woods still are full of small, traditional lake resorts.
 There are campgrounds, too, some just a bike ride away from town, and one of Wisconsin's most popular places to camp, Northern Highland American Legion State Forest, is just 10 miles north.

 Everyone can find something to love about Minocqua.

 "Once people come here, they always come back," Teresinski said.